Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

-Six functors are defined for realizable schemes.
+The six functors have already been defined for realizable schemes.
 For details one can refer to \cite{AC}, \cite{AC2}.
 For the convenience of the reader, we collect known results.
 Let $f\colon X\rightarrow Y$ be a morphism in $\mr{Real}(k/R)$.
 Then we have the triangulated functors